garg-shubhika/OAI_Telco_DevOps/set-up/Webhooks.md

 # Set Up a Webhook in Gitea

+## Create Gitea Personal Access Token
+- Go to the Gitea repository
+- Select User Settings
+- Click on Application
+- Create the personal access token with a name
+- Choose the permissions of Repository and Organization Access as Public
+- Provide read and write permissions and click on Generate token

 ## Steps to Set Up a Webhook in Gitea to Trigger Jenkins

 - Go to Gitea repository